cardano-foundation/cardano-rosetta/README.md

 # Cardano Rosetta
 [![CI][img_src_CI]][workflow_CI] [![Nightly][img_src_Nightly]][workflow_Nightly]

-An implementation of [Rosetta] for [Cardano], targeting the version defined in the [OpenApi schema].
+A multi-platform implementation of [Rosetta] for [Cardano], targeting the version defined in the [OpenApi schema].
 Skip to [run](#run) if wishing to use a pre-built image from the [Docker Hub repository].